Are you looking for the best ski resorts in NH? You’re in the right place!

 In addition to their well-kept trails, Bretton Woods offers a full range of fun outdoor activities, including ice skating, sleigh rides, snowshoeing, fat biking, snowmobiling, snow tubing, and guided winter adventures that include backcountry skiing and ice climbing.
 Indoor activities include The Slopeside Climbing Wall, the fitness center, and the full-service spa at Omni Mount Washington Resort.

 Après ski dining and shopping options are plentiful; check out Cave, the Prohibition-era bar that hosts live entertainment and cocktails in the same marvelously secretive space as it did when it was a hidden speakeasy!
-Lodging options include a high-class, elegant resort (why Bretton Woods is considered the classiest ski resort in New Hampshire), cozy, historic inns, full-service mountain lodges, and homey and well-appointed townhomes, all nestled within the stunning scenery of the surrounding White Mountains; what more could a person be looking for in a New Hampshire ski getaway?
+Lodging options include a high-class, elegant resort (why Bretton Woods is considered the classiest ski resort in New Hampshire), cozy, historic inns, full-service mountain lodges, and homey and well-appointed townhomes, all nestled within the stunning scenery of the surrounding White Mountains; it’s clear why this is one of the best ski resorts in NH!